ossf/wg-supply-chain-integrity/governance/CHARTER.md

 # OpenSSF Supply Chain Integrity Working Group - Charter

-*Status: **Proposed v2.0**, Q3 2026.
-Supersedes the unadopted 2023 draft.
-Submitted to the OpenSSF TAC for review per the Q2 2026 SCI WG report ([ossf/tac#614](https://github.com/ossf/tac/pull/614)).*
+*Last updated: 2026 Q3.*

 ## 1. Overview

 The Supply Chain Integrity Working Group ("SCI WG") is the OpenSSF working group focused on lowering adoption cost for open-source maintainers across the OpenSSF tooling surface.
-It operates as a **front door and brokering layer**: sponsoring Technical Initiatives (TIs) whose primary value is reducing adoption friction, and routing maintainer needs to the appropriate sibling WG when they fall outside our remit.
+It operates as a **front door and brokering layer**: sponsoring Technical Initiatives (TIs) whose primary value is reducing adoption friction, and routing maintainer needs to the appropriate sibling WG when they fall outside the WG's remit.

 ## 2. Motivation